owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

 </table>
 </div>

 This is the simplest valid Mach-O executable that I could construct.
+It contains 8 load commands, and weighs in at around 22kiB.
+Notably, we use raw syscalls, avoiding the need to define symbols or dynamically link to any libraries, so our program is somewhat susceptible to breaking with MacOS updates.
+Still, it serves as a reference to understand the minimum work needed to build an executable for MacOS.

 #### Other Resources on Mach-O Files